Azure/azure-linux-extensions/DSC/README.md

 * `FileUri`: (optional, string) the uri of the MOF file/Meta MOF file/custom resource ZIP file.
 * `ResourceName`: (optional, string) the name of the custom resource module
-* `Operation`: (optional, string) the functional operation, valid values: Register, Push, Pull, Install, Remove.
-If not specified, it's considered as Push Operation by default.
+* `ExtensionAction`: (optional, string) Specifies what an extension does. valid values: Register, Push, Pull, Install, Remove.
+If not specified, it's considered as Push Action by default.
 * `NodeConfigurationName`: (optional, string) the name of the configuration to apply.
 * `RefreshFrequencyMins`: (optional, int) Specifies how often (in minutes) DSC attempts to obtain the configuration from the pull server.
        If configuration on the pull server differs from the current one on the target node, it is copied to the pending store and applied.
 * `ConfigurationMode`: (optional, string) Specifies how DSC should apply the configuration.
 Valid values are: ApplyOnly, ApplyAndMonitor, ApplyAndAutoCorrect.
 * `ConfigurationModeFrequencyMins`: (optional, int) Specifies how often (in minutes) DSC ensures that the configuration is in the desired state.

-> **NOTE:** If you are using a version < 2.3, mode parameter is same as Operation.
+> **NOTE:** If you are using a version < 2.3, mode parameter is same as ExtensionAction.
 Mode seems to be a overloaded term.
-Therefore to avoid the confusion, Operation is being used from 2.3 version onwards.
-For backward compatibility, the extension supports both mode and Operation.
+Therefore to avoid the confusion, ExtensionAction is being used from 2.3 version onwards.
+For backward compatibility, the extension supports both mode and ExtensionAction.

 ### 1.2 Protected configuration